FAQ

 -

-Working in or outside Aotearoa
+Working in or outside Aotearoa New Zealand

-Can NZ-qualified landscape architects working overseas apply?
+Can Aotearoa New Zealand qualified landscape architects working overseas apply?

-Normally applications from outside New Zealand are not accepted.
-Applicants are expected to be living and working in New Zealand.
+Normally applications from outside Aotearoa New Zealand are not accepted.
+Applicants are expected to be living and working in Aotearoa New Zealand.
 If you are overseas, consider engaging with the local institute where you reside, then plan for NZILA Registration when you return.

 -

-Becoming a Mentor or Sponsor
+Becoming a mentor or sponsor

-What does a Sponsor do?
+What does a sponsor do?

 -